 We observe that participants who survived beyond 5 years have higher serum LDL on average than those not surviving at least 5 years.
 The average ages and weights of participants do not appear very different across groups, though the proportion of males is higher in participants with time to death less than 5 years.
 The proportion of participants with histories of smoking, congestive heart failure, coronary heart disease, or stroke are all higher in the group surviving less than 5 years.
 Additionally, we note that there are 10 individuals with missing serum LDL levels.

+4/4 for general table layout

+2/3 for the choice of descriptive statistics

+2/3 for discussion of finding

+Did not mention for potential confounding (-1)

+Wrong choice of descriptive statistics e.g. binary variable only takes mean(-1)

+Total: 8/10

 To test the hypothesis that there is an association between mean LDL and 5 year all-cause mortality, we performed a two-sample t-test for the difference in mean serum LDL between the groups based on 5-year mortality.
 The observed difference in mean serum LDL levels was -8.50 mg/dL.
 With a p-value of 0.0115 and a 95% confidence interval of -15.1 to -1.9 mg/dL, we have statistically significant evidence that mean serum LDL levels differ between participants who survived less than 5 years and those surviving at least 5 years.
 This result suggests that there is an association between mean LDL and 5 year all-cause mortality.

 We next tested the hypothesis that the ratio of geometric mean serum LDL between the groups based on 5-year mortality was equal to one with another two-sample t-test.
 The observed ratio of geometric means was 0.91.
 With a p-value 0.0016 and 95% confidence interval 0.86 to 0.97, the ratio of geometric mean serum LDL differs significantly from one in our sample.
 This result again suggests that there is an association between mean LDL and 5 year all-cause mortality.

+5/5 for performing an appropriate analysis

+2/5 for reporting the association appropriately

+Did not report the geometric means of each groups (-1)

+Did not report which of geometric mean of LDL between two groups is higher (-0.5)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+No interpretation of CI (-1)

+Total: 7/10

 Next we compared the risk of high serum LDL (at least 160 mg/dL) between the two groups based on 5-year mortality and found that the risk difference was 0.03.
 With a 95% confidence interval from -0.04 to 0.10 and a p-value of 0.3753, we fail to detect an association between high serum LDL and 5-year all-cause mortality.